kiasarecool/espHome_media_volume_remote/README.md

 # espHome_media_volume_remote

-First put blueprint-2nd-snesor.yaml into /config/blueprints
+First, put blueprint-2nd-snesor.yaml into /config/blueprints
 2 Set up input_number helper with the name ' target ' (optional use 'average sensor' for remote sensor!)
 3 Make automation from blueprint, name does not matter.
 4 Change substutions in esp_volume_remote.yaml